On this three-day trip, you will see all of the DC monuments, take a walk through time in the prestigious museums, and participate in some activities.

 Day 2: Museums and Monuments Galore

 When visiting DC get ready to walk, before you know it, you’ll have walked much more than it feels like.
-But if you’re not so much of a walking person, DC has rental bikes, a metro system, and many cabs, Ubers, and buses that can assist with getting around.
+But if you’re not so much of a walking person, DC has rental bikes, a metro system, and many cabs, Ubers, buses, and even Segway tours that can assist with getting around.

 - 10:00 – 11:30: Feel like a spy while crawling through the vents of the International Spy Museum

 - 11:48 – 12:20: Visit the White House.
 If you’d like a tour of the White House you must submit a tour request through your Member of Congress

 - 12:46 – 1:10: Take some time to view the DC War Memorial.
 The names of the men and women from DC who lost their lives in WWI are inscribed on this memorial

 - 1:20 – 2:00: Run up the stairs and hang out with the United States of America’s 16th President at the Lincoln Memorial